tms4517/networkOnChip/README.md

 **Papers:**
 (See `papers/`)
 1. W. J. Dally and B. Towles, "Route packets, not wires: on-chip interconnection networks," Proceedings of the 38th Design Automation Conference (IEEE Cat.
 No.01CH37232), Las Vegas, NV, USA, 2001, pp. 684-689.
+2. Network-On-Chip Design by Haseeb Bokhari and Sri Parameswaran.